Spectral Criteria for Uniqueness Pairs of Unitary Transforms: Acknowledgements

 \section{Acknowledgements}

 This work was carried out during a research stay hosted by Andrii Bondarenko and Kristian Seip.
-The author is grateful to them for valuable discussions, and also wishes to thank the Department of Mathematical Sciences at NTNU for their warm hospitality and supportive environment.
-This work was supported by the Swiss National Science foundation, SNF grant No.~{CRSK-2\_229036}.
+The author is grateful to them for valuable discussions, and also thanks the Department of Mathematical Sciences at NTNU for its warm hospitality and supportive environment.
+This work was supported by the Swiss National Science Foundation, SNSF grant no.~CRSK-2\_229036.